 The Planning Board is an independent body comprised of five unpaid volunteer members appointed by the Town Board.
 Each member serves a five year term, with one member's term expiring each calendar year.
 There is no term limit for Planning Board members.
-Meetings are work sessions and generally held the second Tuesday of each month at 6:00p.m., but may be moved due to Holidays or Election Day.
+Meetings are work sessions and generally held the first Tuesday of each month at 6:00p.m., but may be moved due to Holidays or Election Day.
 Meetings are open to the Public.

 The Planning Board reviews site plans for building construction, additions, rehabilitations, land partitions, change of building use, change of building tenants, and sub-divisions to ensure that the plans comply with the code and law.
 This Board works closely with the Town Engineer on all projects.